afollestad/arctic-icon-request/README.md

 # Icon Request

+**Note: this doc currently represents the state of the upcoming release.**

 This library allows icon pack dashboards to easily send icon requests either traditionally via email, or through the [Arctic Manager](https://arcticmanager.com) system.